kalibera/rchk/README.md

 [Neuro Debian](http://neuro.debian.net/install_pkg.html?p=singularity-container))
 and on Debian 9.8 (singularity 2.6 from stretch-backports).

-One can also build the Singularity container from source, this is also fully automated, it takes longer than downloading the pre-built container, but it does not depend on external binaries and in Ubuntu 18.04 one can use the old `singularity-container` package from the distribution.
+One can also build the singularity container from source, this is also fully automated, it takes longer than downloading the pre-built container, but it does not depend on external binaries and in Ubuntu 18.04 one can use the old `singularity-container` package from the distribution.
 On Debian 9.8, one needs to use debootstrap from stretch-backports.

 See [Singularity Instructions](doc/SINGULARITY.md), [Installation](doc/INSTALLATION.md)
-for more details how to use the containers.
-An initial version of the Singularity container has been contributed by B. W. Lewis.
+for more details how to use the container and how to build it.
+An initial version of the singularity container has been contributed by B.
+W.  Lewis.

 The tools can also be installed automatically into a Virtualbox or Docker container and log into that virtual machine and use it from command line